Murex (financial software)

-Murex is a financial services that provides financial software (type of Front End Dealing System) for trading, treasury management, risk management, and post-trade operations.
+Murex is a financial services company that provides financial software (type of Front End Dealing System) for trading, treasury management, risk management, and post-trade operations.
 It was founded in 1986 by Laurent Néel and Salim Edde.

 Murex has its main office in Paris and serves customers across 70 countries.
-Murex’s platform, MX.3, is used by banks, asset managers, pension funds and insurance companies.
+Murex's platform, MX.3, is used by banks, asset managers, pension funds and insurance companies.
 Its clients include: UBS, the National Bank of Canada, the Bank of China, OCBC Bank, China Merchants Bank, the National Bank of Kuwait, Banorte and ATB Financial.

 History

-Murex was founded in 1986 by Laurent Néel and Salim Edde, who were soon followed by Salim’s three brothers and his brother-in-law.
+Murex was founded in 1986 by Laurent Néel and Salim Edde, who were soon followed by Salim's three brothers and his brother-in-law.

 In 2013, National Australia Bank undertook an overhaul of its trading operations by going live on MX.3 to support its FX trading and processing.
 MX.3 was first adopted in Melbourne and subsequently rolled out to its international operations on a phased basis.

 In 2014, the Singaporean-based bank, DBS, adopted MX.3 in its risk management operations.
 That same year, Murex partnered with Tullet Prebon, allowing them to use TPI data for internal model validation.
-Then, in November, UBS announced that it had chosen Murex’s software to replace a large part of its fixed income platform technology, including the booking of trades, valuation and risk management.
+Then, in November, UBS announced that it had chosen Murex's software to replace a large part of its fixed income platform technology, including the booking of trades, valuation and risk management.

 In the Truffle 100 rankings for 2016, Murex became the third largest French software publisher with an announced turnover of 460 million euros.

-In 2017, China Merchants Bank (CMB) went live on Murex’s MX.3 trading platform to improve the technology at its Shenzhen and Shanghai operations, following the bank becoming one of the first Chinese financial institutions to join the R3 blockchain consortium.
+In 2017, China Merchants Bank (CMB) went live on Murex's MX.3 trading platform to improve the technology at its Shenzhen and Shanghai operations, following the bank becoming one of the first Chinese financial institutions to join the R3 blockchain consortium.
 Murex took part in the pilot project for Teen Turn in Dublin, an initiative that seeks to create a talent pipeline for women in science, technology, engineering, and mathematics (STEM).
 Murex announced its partnership with Microsoft, bringing MX.3 into the cloud with certification on Microsoft Azure.

-ATB Financial began the first phase of moving its infrastructure and application management into the cloud with the implementation of Murex’s MX.3 Software-as-a-Service (SaaS) in August 2017.
-In 2020, the final phase of the project was completed as ATB’s commodities desk went live.
+ATB Financial began the first phase of moving its infrastructure and application management into the cloud with the implementation of Murex's MX.3 Software-as-a-Service (SaaS) in August 2017.
+In 2020, the final phase of the project was completed as ATB's commodities desk went live.

-In December 2017, Murex collaborated with Amazon Web Services to make MX.3 available on Amazon’s cloud platform.
+In December 2017, Murex collaborated with Amazon Web Services to make MX.3 available on Amazon's cloud platform.
 MX.3 on the cloud can be used for applications such as development and testing, running production processes, disaster recovery and accessing cloud-based managed services.

 In 2018, Nationwide Building Society went live on MX.3 to replace its legacy system and secure wider funding sources, review pricing rules and implement tighter risk, liquidity and collateral controls.
 Murex partnered on the project with Sapient Global Markets, which delivered testing automation for fast-track deployments.